Balasore: Sports and entertainment

 Cricket is the most popular sport in the city.
 The city is also represented by the Balasore Baghas in the Odisha Premier League.
-Apart from cricket, people here love the game of football, volleyball & other sports.
+Apart from cricket, people here love the game of football, volleyball and other sports.

 Permit Field

 It is a mini stadium located in front of District Hospital in the heart of the town known to host District and State level Cricket and Football matches.
 Many people come here for an early morning walk or doing yoga.
 This place has given birth to many sports personalities of Balasore.
 This place is maintained by Balasore Athletic Association.

 Reserved Police Line Ground

-It is a big ground belongs to the Balasore Police Department and maintained by them it used as a parade ground during various occasions.
+It is a big ground which belongs to the Balasore Police Department and is maintained by them.
+It is used as a parade ground during various occasions.
 Many athletes come here for training purpose.
 General Public is allowed for morning walk.

+Zilla School Stadium

+It is a mini stadium which is situated near the Balasore Zilla School and is known to host various events such as Trade Fairs, District's Annual Fest and games like Cricket or Football.
+The stadium remains open for general public and is a popular spot for locals to engage in outdoor activities such as jogging, walking and playing cricket.

+ITI Field

+It is a very popular ground which is widely known for hosting mega events such as the famous EXPO and Pallishree Mela Balasore, which are popular events in the town.
+In addition to these events, ITI Field also plays host to several other government-sponsored events throughout the year.
+One of the standout features of ITI Field is its cleanliness and well-maintained appearance, which has helped to establish it as a go-to place for outdoor events in Balasore.
+With its versatile facilities and prime location, ITI Field is poised to continue as one of the town's most popular event venues for years to come.

 Entertainment

 Balasore has several cinemas playing films in Odia, Hindi, and English languages.